davinomjr/tax-calculator/README.md

 # Tax Calculator

-This application is a REST API for calculating taxes from a shopping basket.
-It was built using a Clean Architecture (Hexagonal) using clean code principles.
+This application is a REST API used for calculating taxes from a shopping basket.
+It was built using a Clean (Hexagonal) architecture using clean code principles.

 The project has the following set of features:
 - Given a order basket, print the receipt details with the name of all items and their price (with taxes) rounded up to the nearest 0.05, along with the extra taxes and total

 The idea of this project is to be a standalone package which can be deployed anywhere (e.g., a microservice architecture).

-For simplicity, it uses a H2 in-memory database (but could be replaced by any other rdbms) and runs under a embedded tomcat (with Spring).
+For simplicity, it uses a H2 in-memory database (but could be replaced by any other RDBMS) and runs under a embedded Tomcat (with Spring).

 It uses [Docker](https://docs.docker.com/get-docker/) to build, test, and run the application.

 ## Build

-- Run the following command under the root folder:
+- Run the following command under the root folder (it can take a while on the first time due to dependencies being downloaded):
   ```
   $ docker build -t tax-calculator .
   ```